Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System

 \subsection{Alternative Backdoor Attack}

-We have also considered implementing \method based on alternative attack methods such as semantic backdoor attack.
+We have also considered implementing \method based on alternative backdoor attack methods such as semantic backdoor attack.
 Existing semantic backdoor attacks usually implant backdoor into models in: 1) placing a certain amount of semantic attack samples in every training batch~\cite{semantic}; or 2) using semantic attack samples to fine-tune the model after normal training~\cite{semantic1}.
-Since \method is designed to attack in a black-box setting, =such backdoor attacks are inapplicable.
+Recall our threat model, \method is used in a black-box scenario that does not interfere with the model training process, and thus such backdoor attacks are inapplicable.